omlins/adios2-tutorial/README.md

 4. [run a simulation using the rendezvous and blocking if queue full policies, visualize in-situ from a jupyter notebook](demos/4_adios2_sst_read_write_and_visu_singleproc_block_queue5.mp4)
 5. [run a simulation using the no rendevous and discard if queue full policies, monitoring in-situ from a jupyter notebook](demos/5_adios2_sst_read_write_and_monitoring_singleproc_discard_rendevous0.mp4)

+## Conclusion

+The tutorial demonstrates that, using ADIOS2, it is possible to straigthforwardly visualize or monitor the output of an MPI application in-situ on a Jupyter notebook.
+The presented workflow enables even a visualization with ParaView on the Jupyter notebook.

 ## Acknowledgements